-How to make tissue paper suncatchers with embroidery hoop frames.
-This is a simple and beautiful suncatcher craft for kids and adults alike.
+How to make a tissue paper suncatcher with embroidery hoop frames.
+This is a simple and beautiful suncatcher craft for kids and adults alike!

-I get excited about them the way I imagine some people get excited about shoes.
-I wear the same pair of comfortable shoes every day.
-But I’ll try every suncatcher idea I can think of, matching the suncatcher to the season or the holiday and experimenting with new materials and techniques.
+We’ll try every suncatcher idea we can think of, matching the suncatcher to the season or the holiday and experimenting with new materials and techniques.

-Which brings us back to the current lovely favorite…
+Which brings us to the current lovely favorite…

 Tissue paper suncatchers on wax paper in an embroidery hoop frame.* They were fun to make and look beautiful in the window.
 Here’s how we did it…

-*You can also do this with a paper plate frame and I’ll include that variation below.
+*You can also do this with a paper plate frame, and we’ll include that variation below.

 Tissue Paper Suncatchers in Embroidery Hoop Frames